-From earlier quantitative and qualitative analyses by PRIMO Europe and UDITE in the last decade this new research in 2021/2022 has been carried out by Civitas Naturalis foundation*.
-The drive of this study was to come to a better understanding what is going on at local level related to navigating the communities, this from a practitioners perspective.
-Civitas stands for community of citizens.
+From earlier quantitative and qualitative analyses by PRIMO Europe and UDITE in the last decade, this new research in 2021/2022 has been carried out by Civitas Naturalis Foundation*.
+The drive of this study was to better understand what is going on at the local level related to navigating the communities from a practitioner’s perspective.
+Civitas stands for a community of citizens.
 Navigation is about building and guarding related values.

-This study can be considered as a further step in trying to find and describe determinants, which can be linked to the elements of successful public governance.
-A set that can contribute to not only to the success of the organisations, but more than that, to the balance and resilience of local communities.
+This study can be considered a further step in finding and describing determinants linked to successful public governance.
+A set that can contribute not only to the success of the organisations but, more than that, the balance and resilience of local communities.

-A lot has been written by scientists and consultants about public governance and navigation, about the architecture, frameworks and methodologies, but there are not so many surveys directly retrieved from the practitioner’s view.
+Scientists and consultants have written extensively about public governance and navigation, architecture, frameworks and methodologies.
+Still, not many surveys are directly retrieved from the practitioner’s view.
 This is one.
 The conclusions are confronting us with new insights.

-Conclusion: a hexagon of values and risks, low scores in governance and a true quest for answers in navigation.
+Conclusion: a hexagon of values and risks, low scores in governance and a genuine quest for answers in navigation.

-In the philosophy of the Civitas Naturalis foundation it is needed to stay close to the findings and insights of the High Reliability Organisation (HRO), as analysed and elaborated by Weick and Sutcliffe (2007).
+In the philosophy of the Civitas Naturalis foundation, staying close to the findings and insights of the High-Reliability Organisation (HRO) is necessary, as analysed and elaborated by Weick and Sutcliffe (2007).
 The authors searched for factors which contribute to the performance of the most successful companies.
-They concluded among others factors, that employees working closely with clients should be considered as the most relevant in an organisation, which from strategy and implementation point of view should be carefully listened to by elected councils, governing councils, the C-Suite and management in general.
-Practitioners are closest to the actually performance of an organisation and know what client needs and desires are.
+They concluded, among other factors, that employees working closely with clients should be considered the most relevant in an organisation, which from a strategy and implementation point of view, should be carefully listened to by elected councils, governing councils, the C-Suite and management in general.
+Practitioners are closest to an organisation’s performance and know what client needs and desires are.
 Delivery is the starting point of an HRO.

 This approach was our incentive for this research.
-The concept of the HRO is applicable as starting point for every government, which is actually there to deliver products and services to its citizens and clients, this in a proper and correct way.
-The needed budget for this after all is already paid for via tax and other forms of payment.
+The concept of the HRO is applicable as a starting point for every government, which is there to deliver products and services to its citizens and clients properly and correctly.
+After all, the needed budget for this is already paid for via tax and other forms of payment.

-With regard to public governance therefore the concept of HRO should in our view be considered as not only logical and decent, but even acceptable as a constraining concept to start from.
-Understanding public governance works best from outside in, or from the basic platforms of an organisation, not so from the top.
+About public governance, therefore, the concept of HRO should, in our view, be considered not only logical and decent but even acceptable as a constraining concept to start from.
+Understanding public governance works best from outside or from the primary platforms of an organisation, not so from the top.

-We made use of a questionnaire developed by the association of PRIMO Europe.
-We analysed a selected set of elements of governance (Kruf et al. 2019), this in the creation and delivery of concrete public values, as defined by Moore (1995) ‘the value that an organisation or activity contributes to society‘, with the related risk as defined by Kates et al. (1985) and by Renn et al. (2002) as ‘a possible harm to something of value’.
+We made use of a questionnaire developed by the Association of PRIMO Europe.
+We analysed a selected set of elements of governance (Kruf et al. 2019), this in the creation and delivery of concrete public values, as defined by Moore (1995), ‘the value that an organisation or activity contributes to society‘, with the related risk as described by Kates et al. (1985) and by Renn et al. (2002) as a possible harm to something of value.

-Workers who are in daily practice at the very heart of the public domain of city, street and village, were asked to give their view.
-This research analysed the practitioners knowledge, insights and experiences related to the actual delivery of their own projects, plans, products and services.
-A quantitative survey has been carried out (n=424) under employees of local governments, throughout Europe.
+Workers in daily practice at the heart of the city’s public domain, street and village were asked to give their views.
+This research analysed the practitioners’ knowledge, insights and experiences in delivering their projects, plans, products and services.
+A quantitative survey has been carried out (n=424) under employees of local governments throughout Europe.
 They were asked the following: